Tinder-owner Match beats estimates, plays down Facebook threat

 Buoyed by the growth, Match Group raised its full-year revenue forecast by US$100 million, sending the company's shares up about 3 percent to US$37.40 in extended trading.

 The company now expects revenue to range from US$1.6 billion to US$1.7 billion.
-Analysts on average were expecting US$1.21 billion, according to Thomson Reuters I/B/E/S.
+Analysts on average were expecting US$1.60 billion, according to Thomson Reuters I/B/E/S.

 In May, Facebook said it was developing a dating feature for its 2.2 billion monthly users, sending Match shares down 22 percent.